bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ramanujam.md

 **C P Ramanujam** was an Indian mathematician who worked in number theory and algebraic geometry.

 ### Mathematical Profile (Excerpt):
-* Ramanujam's father was C S Padmanabhan who was an advocate working in Madras, (now Chennai) India, at the High Court.
 * C P Ramanujam was educated in Madras, first at Ewart's School, where he had his primary and the first part of his secondary education, and then at the Sir M Ct Muthiah Chetty High School at Vepery, Madras.
 * Ramanujam's achievements at High School had been outstanding and he had shown that he was extraordinarily gifted, so he entered Loyola College with great expectations.
 * On the other hand it may have resulted from a lack of belief in himself which haunted Ramanujam throughout his life.